dcao/website/website/blog/2024-12-27--on-notes-apps/index.md

 code, or your data.

 Tools for "productivity" adhere to the rhetorics of capital.
-Joyful tools eschew these rhetorics and demand *materially* different systems---systems that are introspectable and personal.
+Joyful tools demand that we not only eschew these rhetorics, but imagine *materially* different systems---systems that are introspectable and personal.

 <!--
 # A tour of the options